japila-books/spark-sql-internals/docs/spark-sql-BucketSpec.md

 `BucketSpec` is <<creating-instance, created>> when:

-. `DataFrameWriter` is requested to link:spark-sql-DataFrameWriter.adoc#saveAsTable[saveAsTable] (and does link:spark-sql-DataFrameWriter.adoc#getBucketSpec[getBucketSpec])
+. `DataFrameWriter` is requested to spark-sql-DataFrameWriter.md#saveAsTable[saveAsTable] (and does spark-sql-DataFrameWriter.md#getBucketSpec[getBucketSpec])

-. `HiveExternalCatalog` is requested to link:hive/HiveExternalCatalog.adoc#getBucketSpecFromTableProperties[getBucketSpecFromTableProperties] and link:hive/HiveExternalCatalog.adoc#tableMetaToTableProps[tableMetaToTableProps]
+. `HiveExternalCatalog` is requested to hive/HiveExternalCatalog.md#getBucketSpecFromTableProperties[getBucketSpecFromTableProperties] and hive/HiveExternalCatalog.md#tableMetaToTableProps[tableMetaToTableProps]

-. `HiveClientImpl` is requested to link:hive/HiveClientImpl.adoc#getTableOption[retrieve a table metadata]
+. `HiveClientImpl` is requested to hive/HiveClientImpl.md#getTableOption[retrieve a table metadata]

-. `SparkSqlAstBuilder` is requested to link:spark-sql-SparkSqlAstBuilder.adoc#visitBucketSpec[visitBucketSpec] (for `CREATE TABLE` SQL statement with `CLUSTERED BY` and `INTO n BUCKETS` with optional `SORTED BY` clauses)
+. `SparkSqlAstBuilder` is requested to spark-sql-SparkSqlAstBuilder.md#visitBucketSpec[visitBucketSpec] (for `CREATE TABLE` SQL statement with `CLUSTERED BY` and `INTO n BUCKETS` with optional `SORTED BY` clauses)

 [[toString]]
 `BucketSpec` uses the following *text representation* (i.e. `toString`):